martinbudden/Library-FlashKLV/README.md

 When the flash memory fills up it must be erased before new data can be written.

-The library provides `eraseSector` and `eraseAllSectors` functions to support this, but the specifics of how to handle this is application dependent.
+The library provides `eraseSector` and `eraseAllSectors` functions to support this, but the specifics of how to handle this are application dependent.

 Two possible strategies are: